-Your Car Accident Lawyer in Atlanta Will Use All Types of Evidence
+Your Car Accident Lawyer in Carrollton Will Use All Types of Evidence

 Witness statements can indeed help prove your case.
 But they’re not always the strongest type of evidence.
 Your car accident lawyer is going to introduce a copy of the police report, the accident deconstructionist’s report and pictures of the scene.
 They’ll also use your statement as well as that of the defendant.
 They’ll also need to introduce your medical records in order to prove your injuries.
 All of these things are vital to your case.